Ways to apply

 As a responsible lender, we’re careful when it comes to offering mortgages.
 Eligibility criteria are below – if you’re not sure, please give us a call.

-In order to apply for a first direct mortgage you and any joint applicant must:
+To apply for a first direct mortgage, you and any joint applicant must:

 - be a permanent UK resident and UK tax payer

-- be able to provide evidence of your income and outgoings to show that the mortgage is affordable.
+- be able to provide evidence of your income and outgoings to show that you can afford the mortgage.

 to value (LTV)